UFGraphFR: Graph Federation Recommendation System based on User Text description features: Related Work

 Inspired by the above, we combine graph-guided FedRS and LM-based FedRS to design a novel approach to build a user relationship graph, which utilizes users' meta-attributes and pre-trained language models (PLMs) to construct a relationship graph between users.
 The aggregation of model parameters is achieved through this graph.

-Another major issue in the Federated Learning process is how many clients are involved in the training -how the clients are selected, and the commonly used methods of client selection today are random selection and selection of all clients, of which random selection\cite{10.1016/j.knosys.2022.108441,zhang2023dual,liu2023privaterec,10.1145/3548456,9626622,wu2022federated,10.1145/3511808.3557320,10.1145/3501815} is the simplest method and is widely used in existing FedRSs, and is efficient in the case of a large number of clients being involved is very high.
-However, this method ignores the heterogeneity of clients, leading to suboptimal model convergence, as some clients may provide noisy or biased updates, which reduces the convergence of the model.
-Whereas Select All\cite{ammad2019federated,10.1145/3442381.3449926,minto2021stronger,chai2020secure,lin2020fedrec,liang2021fedrec++} is an approach where all clients participate in each round of training, this approach has less efficient communication and is not suitable for devices with a large number of clients, but is often used in cross-platform FedRS approaches.
+Another significant challenge in federated learning is client selection—specifically, determining how many clients participate and how they are chosen.
+Common approaches include random selection and full client participation.
+Random selection is straightforward, widely adopted in existing FedRSs, and highly efficient when scaling to a large number of clients. \cite{liu2023privaterec,10.1145/3548456,9626622,wu2022federated,10.1145/3511808.3557320,10.1145/3501815} However, this method ignores the heterogeneity of clients, leading to suboptimal model convergence, as some clients may provide noisy or biased updates, which reduces the convergence of the model.
+Whereas Select All \cite{ammad2019federated,10.1145/3442381.3449926,minto2021stronger,chai2020secure,lin2020fedrec,liang2021fedrec++} is an approach where all clients participate in each round of training, this approach has less efficient communication and is not suitable for devices with a large number of clients, but is often used in cross-platform FedRS approaches.
 So in our model, we use the full selection method.